haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

     $ ruby extconf.rb
     $ make

-The make will succeed only when you have gcc and ruby support to vim.
+The make will succeed only when you have gcc and ruby support with vim.
 To check the does ruby support avilable with your vim, open your vim and type,

 .. code-block:: console

     :ruby 1

 If there is no error, then you have ruby support with your vim.
-The lates versions of vim has support with major dynamic languages like Python, Ruby and others.
+The latest versions of vim has support with major dynamic languages like Python, Ruby and others.
 So that won't give you any head ache.